How to choose a harness for your small dog: what really matters

 Zo kies je een harnas voor je kleine hond: wat écht telt

 You’re at the door, leash in hand, and your dog turns away as you try to fasten the harness.
-Not because he doesn't want to go, but because something is pinching, chafing, or simply not fitting right.
-You only notice it when it matters most.
+Not because he doesn't want to go, but because something is pinching, chafing, or just doesn't fit right.
+You only notice it when it matters.

 Buying a harness for a small dog seems simple.
-There are plenty of options.
-But anyone who has ever bought something that slides out of place after three walks, gets too tight in wet weather, or ruins the coat of a curly dog, knows that there’s more to it than the photo on the product page.
+There's plenty of choice.
+But anyone who has ever bought something that slides off after three walks, gets too tight in wet weather, or ruins the coat of a curly-haired dog, knows that there's more to it than the photo on the product page.

-For small dogs, fit is the first thing to consider.
-Breeds like a Maltipoo, Cavapoo, or Bichon have a broad chest relative to their neck.
+For small dogs, fit is the first thing you pay attention to.
+Breeds like a Maltipoo, Cavapoo, or Bichon have a broad chest in proportion to their neck.
 A harness that hangs around the neck or constricts the shoulders causes friction and discomfort, even if it's not immediately visible.
-An H-harness or step-in harness distributes pressure better over the body and allows the shoulders to move freely.
+An H-harness or step-in harness distributes the pressure better over the body and allows the shoulders to move freely.

-Always measure the chest girth, just behind the front legs.
-Neck circumference comes second.
-Most people do it the other way around and end up buying something that doesn’t fit.
+Always measure the chest circumference, just behind the front legs.
+The neck circumference comes second.
+Most people do it the other way around and then buy something that doesn't fit.

-The Netherlands doesn’t have a stable climate, and your dog feels it too.
+The Netherlands doesn't have a stable climate, and your dog feels that too.
 A harness that works fine on a dry morning can shrink, become heavy, or irritate in the rain.
-Mesh is light and breathable but offers little warmth in the wind.
+Mesh is light and breathable, but provides little warmth in the wind.
 Padded nylon or a double-woven fabric holds its shape better, dries faster than many people think, and feels soft against the skin.

 Also check the lining at the chest.
-For dogs with fine coats or sensitive skin, the inside of the harness is at least as important as the outside.
+For dogs with a fine coat or sensitive skin, the inside of the harness is at least as important as the outside.
 Rough stitching along the edges is a detail you only notice after a longer walk.

 Adjustable is not the same as well-adjustable

 Almost every harness has adjustable straps.
 But how that adjustment works varies greatly.
 Slide buckles versus clasp buckles.
 One point versus four.
-A harness that you can adjust at four points gives you much more control, especially for growing dogs or those whose weight fluctuates slightly.
+A harness that you can adjust at four points gives you much more control, especially for dogs that are still growing or whose weight fluctuates slightly.

 Also look at the buckle.
-Good quality plastic buckles click shut effortlessly and release when you want them to.
+Good quality plastic buckles click shut without you having to exert effort, and release when you want them to.
 Cheap buckles quickly lose their click.
-That might sound like a detail, but if you put it on and take it off daily, you'll notice it after three months.
+That sounds like a detail, but if you put it on and take it off daily, you'll notice it after three months.

 Reflection is functional, not a luxury

 For small dogs, reflection on a harness stands out twice as much.
-They walk lower, they are smaller, and they are less noticeable in the dark.
+They walk lower, they are smaller and less noticeable in the dark.
 Reflective striping or piping on a harness is something that works, even if you don't think about it all day.
-Choose something that offers it, even if it's minimalist.
+Choose something that offers it, even if it's minimally incorporated.

 Style and function are not mutually exclusive

 There's no reason to choose a harness that isn't aesthetically pleasing.
 Most owners visually carry their dog through the city, and a harness is part of how that looks together.
 But don't let style be the only reason.
-A beautiful harness that causes discomfort after two weeks won't be worn anymore.
+A beautiful harness that causes discomfort after two weeks will no longer be worn.

 What you want is something that offers both.
-Well-made, thoughtfully constructed, and in a color or print that suits who you are.
+Well-made, well-thought-out in its construction, and in a color or print that suits who you are.
 That exists, and it's not complicated.
 You just need to know what to look for.

-Holy Moly will soon launch a collection of harnesses for small dogs, designed with exactly these things in mind.
+In the Holy Moly collection, you'll find harnesses for small dogs designed with exactly these things in mind.